 - Has trouble learning to count or say the days of the week and other common word sequences

-- Has trouble rhyming
+- Kids having trouble while rhyming

 - Struggles with reading and spelling

 - Confuses the order of letters, such as writing 'left' instead of 'felt'

 - Kids trouble to learn new skills and relies heavily on memorization